viacheslavpopov/BakeryMarketing.Solution/README.md

 ## Stretch Goals

-Incoming...
+- Get styling on all text links *not* blue.
+- Get Bootstrap Carousel fully connected to main.js file (see bug report for details).
+- Add an order form for entries.
+- Create a multiple-many relationship between `Savory`, `Sweet`, and `Flavors` (altering the currently `Sweets` page and adding `Savory`). `Flavor` would serve as an ingredient list, more for back-end administrator use to find associated recipes, etc, while `Savory` and `Sweet` would be the two main splash page lists that a customer could log in and order through the order form.

 ## Technologies Used/Required

 - C# v 7.3
 - .NET Core v 2.2
 - Identity, ASP.NET MVC Core
-- MySQL, MySQL Workbench
+- MySQL, MySQL Workbench 8.0
-- Entity Framework Core, CRUD, RESTful routing
+- Entity Framework Core 2.2.6, CRUD, RESTful routing
 - dotnet script, REPL
 - Razor
 - [SQL Design Planner](https://ondras.zarovi.cz/sql/demo/)